 At the JCI Clinical Research Center, we run research programs using the latest diagnostic and therapeutic techniques.
 As part of the research programs carried out, there is a possibility of payable CT scan.
 We provide a full range of diagnostic tests, including head, spine, bone, chest, abdomen, pelvis, heart and vessels tests.

 What is a Computer Tomography?

 Computer tomography (CT) is a diagnostic method where multilayer cross-sectional images of the patient's body are obtained using X-rays.
 Because of the extremely adaptable range of applications, computed tomography is one of the basic imaging methods in all medicine specialties.
 Diagnostics with its application are used, among others in imaging injuries, in examining the head, chest and abdominal cavity, for imaging internal organs, including the liver, pancreas, kidneys, in detecting cancerous lesions, bleeding and congestion.
-CT is also used for virtual colonoscopy and non-invasive coronary artery examination, replacing classical coronary angiography, and is also used for other angiographic tests.
+CT is also used for non-invasive coronary artery examination, replacing classical coronary angiography, and is also used for other angiographic tests.

 What does the test involve??

 Computed Tomography is one of the most modern methods for imaging body structures and is widely used in medicine to diagnose diseases, including head, spine, lungs, chest, abdomen, pelvis, joints, musculoskeletal system and heart and vessels.
 Computed tomography allows imaging of tissues and organs with excellent accuracy, it is possible to visualize structures of a very small size.

 The study involves obtaining images of body structures using X-rays.
 The examination is completely painless, usually lasts from a few to several minutes and requires lying still.
 For a correct diagnosis, it is often necessary to give intravenous or, in some cases, an oral contrast medium.

 Before proceeding with a CT scan, you should: